- Positive Behavior

 Medicines at School

-All medication, prescription and over the counter drugs are allowed at school only when they are in the original container in which they were purchased.
-All medication, even aspirin and cough syrup, must be registered with the school nurse and kept in the clinic.
-The law requires schools to have a written request from the parent/guardian and instructions from a physician or dentist for any medication to be taken at school.
-This also includes ointments and cough drops.
+Prescription and over-the-counter drugs are allowed at school only when they are in the original container in which they were purchased.
+All medication, even over the counter such as Tylenol and cough drops, must be registered with the school nurse and kept in the clinic.
+There must be a written and signed request from the parent/guardian and instructions from the physician or dentist for any medication to be taken at school.

 Screenings: Vision and Hearing